jupyterlab/jupyterlab/docs/source/user/extensions.rst

 Enabling and Disabling Extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Disabling an extension prevents the all plugins in the extension from running in JupyterLab (though the code is still loaded).
-You can disable specific JupyterLab extensions (including core extensions) without rebuilding JupyterLab with:
+Disabling an extension prevents all plugins in that extension from running in JupyterLab (though the code is still loaded).
+You can disable specific JupyterLab extensions (including core extensions) too:

 .. code:: bash